-- What are the short-term and long-term themes, issues and challenges that this assessment is trying to tackle? - What kind of positive societal change do we want to create by undertaking this assessment? - What kinds of relationships and networks do we want to strengthen through this assessment? - ecosystem services, and its benefits for people? - Do we hope to influence and/or transform any institutional processes by undertaking this assessment?
+- What are the short-term and long-term themes, issues and challenges that this assessment is trying to tackle? - What kind of positive societal change do we want to create by undertaking this assessment? - What kinds of relationships and networks do we want to strengthen through this assessment? - Do we want this assessment to change any specific attitudes or behaviors regarding biodiversity, ecosystem services, and its benefits for people? - Do we hope to influence and/or transform any institutional processes by undertaking this assessment?